roy9852/make_ai_robot/README.md

 ### Robot Doesn't Walk Well
 **Common causes:**
 1. Check Real Time Factor (RTF) of the simulation (right below of the GUI).
 It should be above 60% for normal operation.
-2. Check Hz of `/imu_plugin/out`.
+2. Check the frequency (Hz) of `/imu_plugin/out`.
 It should be above 500 Hz for normal operation.
-3. If you use better performance computer, the problem might be solved.
+3. If you use a higher-performance computer, the problem might be solved.

 ### Robot Doesn't Move
 **Common causes:**